Allan H. Meltzer: Career

-Meltzer was critical of the Federal Reserve's decision to rescue the leading bond-insurer AIG when it did so in 2008: "these disasters should be headed off early, or should be left to the marketplace to settle."
-In turn, the Fed's decision not to rescue Lehman Brothers was one which, at the time, Meltzer appeared to applaud.
+Meltzer was critical of the Federal Reserve's decision to rescue the leading bond-insurer AIG when it did so in 2008, and said that "these disasters should be headed off early, or should be left to the marketplace to settle."
+In turn, the Fed's decision not to rescue Lehman Brothers was one that at the time Meltzer appeared to applaud.
 Contrasting it with the AIG rescue, he commented: "I would say we ought to look at Lehman Brothers.
 They let Lehman Brothers fail.
 Within a few days, just a few days, Barclays was there buying up some of Lehman's assets..."
-A year later, however, Meltzer expressed a more critical view of the Fed's handling of the Lehman case: "After 30 years of bailing out almost all large financial firms, the Fed made the horrendous mistake of changing its policy in the midst of a recession...
+A year later, Meltzer expressed a more critical view of the Fed's handling of the Lehman case.
+He said, "After 30 years of bailing out almost all large financial firms, the Fed made the horrendous mistake of changing its policy in the midst of a recession...
 Allowing Lehman to fail without warning is one of the worst blunders in Federal Reserve history..."

 In May 2009, Meltzer warned that "the enormous increase in bank reserves—caused by the Fed’s purchases of bonds and mortgages—will surely bring on severe inflation if allowed to remain."
 Four years after Meltzer's comment, with the Fed's quantitative easing program still continuing, US inflation as measured by the consumer price index (CPI-U) was running at a year-on-year rate of 1.4%, while expected inflation over a 10-year period, as estimated by the Cleveland Federal Reserve, was running at around 1.6%.
 Meltzer's argument that nobody had expected the lack of inflation has been challenged by Paul Krugman.
 Meltzer's study A History of the Federal Reserve is considered the most comprehensive history of the central bank.
-Volume I covers the years from the creation of the Fed in 1913 until the accord with the Treasury in 1951.
+Volume I covers the years from the creation of the Fed in 1913 until the 1951 Accord with the Treasury in 1951.
 Volume II Book 1 covers the years from the accord in 1951 until 1969, and Volume II Book 2 discusses the period from 1970 until the end of the Great Inflation in the mid-1980s.
 Meltzer served as president of the Mont Pelerin Society for the 2012–2014 term.
-Meltzer has opposed US adoption of a "cap and trade" scheme for carbon emissions, designed to help combat global climate change.
+Meltzer has opposed adoption of a "cap and trade" scheme for carbon emissions, designed to help combat global climate change.